 Staff Physician, Kaiser Permanente, Occupational Medicine Department

 Assistant clinical professor, University of California, San Francisco

 Janssen is board-certified in preventive medicine, with a subspecialty in occupational and environmental medicine.
-She is an assistant clinical professor at the University of California, San Francisco and is a pool physician for Kaiser Permanente of Northern California.
 She completed her M.D. and Ph.D. in molecular and integrative physiology at the University of Illinois, Urbana-Champaign in 2001, and her Master of Public Health at the University of California, Berkeley in 2005.
-Janssen is the author of numerous peer-reviewed publications and book chapters.
+Janssen is the author of numerous peer-reviewed publications and book chapters and served as senior scientist for the Natural Resources Defense Council (NRDC) from 2006 to 2013.
 She was honored with a Science Hero Award by the Breast Cancer Fund in 2010.